se-edu/learningresources/contents/kotlin/NullSafety.md

 Author: [Pan Haozhe](https://github.com/Haozhe321)

-# Overview
-Another [part](https://github.com/se-edu/learningresources/blob/master/contents/kotlin/kotlin.md) of this series on Kotlin gives an introduction to Kotlin.
-This piece aims to discuss the null safety feature in Kotlin, and what was previously missing in Java.

-# The Billion Dollar Mistake
-“I call it my billion-dollar mistake.
+>“I call it my billion-dollar mistake.
 It was the invention of the null reference…My goal was to ensure that all use of references should be absolutely safe, with **checking performed automatically by the compiler**.
 But I couldn't resist the temptation to put in a null reference, simply because it was so easy to implement.”
 -Tony Hoare

+This document explains Kotlin's null safety feature .
+For an overview of Kotlin, see [here](https://github.com/se-edu/learningresources/blob/master/contents/kotlin/kotlin.md).

+# What is Null Safety?
+Null Safety (or void safety) is the guarantee that no object reference will have a `null` value.
+In object-oriented languages, access to objects is achieved through references.
+A typical function call is of the form `object.func()`; `object` denotes a reference to a certain object, and `func` denotes a function call.
+At execution time, the reference to `object` can be `void`, leading to run-time exceptions (In the case of Java, a NullPointerException) and often abnormal termination of the program.

-# NullPointerException
+## NullPointerException
  When developing Android applications in Java, [NullPointerException(NPE)](https://docs.oracle.com/javase/9/docs/api/java/lang/NullPointerException.html) was a big problem.
 In fact, About [one third of app crashes can be attributed to NPE](https://image.slidesharecdn.com/droidcon-bugsense-130408170720-phpapp01/95/droid-con-bugsense-16-638.jpg?cb=1365440918).
 To see how it happens, let's take a look at the piece of Java code below:

 ```java